tomaskraus/clogtest/README.md

 ## How It Works

-Someone may find some similarities between _ClogTest_ and Python's [doctest](https://docs.python.org/3/library/doctest.html), but _clogtest_ has a different purpose and different internal workflow.
+Someone may find some similarities between _clogTest_ and Python's [doctest](https://docs.python.org/3/library/doctest.html), but _clogtest_ has a different purpose.